SaintTeodor/GameSystem/README.md

 ## About the Game System

 The "Game System" project is created using Laravel 8.0.
 It serves as a system that stores Videogame related information such as, the name of the video game, the date it was released on, the developers behind the game, the date the development studio was founded on and the genre of the game.
 The system can also store images, it can be screenshots, fan art or something related to the games.
-You can also search for specific information you need, by searching for a specific game name, release date, development studio or genre.
+You can also search for specific information you need, by searching for a specific game name, release date, development studio or genre. <strong>Routing</strong> In the web.php file, located at \routes\, we configure the routes.
+For every route we add a "post" or "get" (Example: Route::get('/addgenre',[GenreController::class, 'add']);\Route::post('/addgenre',[GenreController::class, 'create']);), every function we use requires a "get" or "post".

 ## How was it made ?